‘The Seven Deadly Sins’ Manga Chapter 212 Online English Spoilers: Holy War And Gowther’s Ending Is Near?

 — Emma Leahy (@emsiememsie) April 4, 2017

 In the current chapter of the Japanese series, the real Gowther reveals himself to Gloxinia and Dolor.
 He tells the two kings about his 500-year imprisonment by the Demon King after he was bestowed with the Commandment of Selflessness.
 Having his freedom taken away inspired the real Gowther to create a doll that he sent out in the outside world so that he could stay in contact.
-After switching off the “synchro”, Gowther adds it was the puppet who is his other self, and it was the mechanical boy who served as his eyes, ears, hands, and feet.
+After switching off the “synchro”, Gowther adds it was the puppet who is his other self, and it was the mechanical boy who served as his eyes, ears, hands and feet.

 Angered by the manipulation and deception, Gloxinia demands an explanation about the attack that prevented them from reaching the Light of Grace.
 Gowther calmly reveals that there’s a rebellion led by the humans as they hold a very strong grudge against the Warriors of Stigma.
 Gowther claims that the humans managed to win their trust by fighting alongside the Ten Commandments, and used the demons to achieve their goals.
-Shockingly, Gowther adds that he did not act to secure his own freedom, but to end the Holy War.
+Shockingly, Gowther adds that he did not do act to secure his own freedom, but to end the Hoy War.

 Interestingly, when Gloxinia decides he has had enough of Gowther’s version of the truth and decides to race towards the Light of Grace, King Dolor asks him to go ahead while he talks to Gowther and the doll.
 After both bid farewells to each other, Gowther can’t help but wonder if the two kings are in a relationship.
 Interestingly, King Dolor doesn’t dismiss Gowther’s observations.
 Instead he asks him if the two really look like they are in a relationship.